pesos/grofer/README.md

 Available Commands:
-  about       about is a command that gives information about the project in a cute way help        Help about any command proc        proc command is used to get per-process information
+  about       about is a command that gives information about the project in a cute way completion  Generate completion script export      Used to export profiled data. help        Help about any command proc        proc command is used to get per-process information